Baiyin, Baiyin

-Baiyin District (白银区 (白銀區, Báiyín Qū)) is the main urban district of and the economic, cultural and political center of the prefecture-level city of Baiyin, Gansu province of the People's Republic of China.
+Baiyin District (白银区 (白銀區, Báiyín Qū)) is the main urban district of and the economic, cultural and political center of the prefecture-level city of Baiyin, Gansu, China.
 It has a population of 290,000, 90% of whom live in the urban area.
 It was established as an administrative division in 1961.

 Geography

 The urban area is located in a mountain basin at an elevation of around 1,700 m.
 The south of Baiyin district is traversed by the Yellow River, the only non-intermittent river in the district, and the main source of water for drinking and irrigation.
 The plains along the river are at circa 1,500 m.
 In 1998, floods caused economic damage and 3 people went missing in the towns near the river.
 Since then, hydropower dams have been built on the Yellow River.

 The climate is temperate continental and semi-arid.
 The average temperature is 8.5 °C. The average annual precipitation is 204.3 mm, concentrated in the summer months.
 Due to the dry climate, the natural vegetation is mainly limited to arid grasslands.
 Baiyin is frequently hit by sandstorms.

 Baiyin District had large non-ferrous metal resources, which have been exploited through open-pit mines.
 By 2008, most mines had become exhausted.